 - Ride in the Right Lane: Cyclists should always ride in the right lane, except when (1) passing another bicycle; (2) preparing for a left turn; or (3) avoiding hazards.
 Additionally, on curving canyon roads without bike lanes or shoulders, cyclists should play it safe and ride single file.
 Riding on the right side of the road will help make for a safer, smoother ride because cyclists will be visible to motorists.

 - Obey all Traffic Laws, Signs, and Signals.

 - Do not Operate a Vehicle While Intoxicated.

 Our Denver personal injury lawyers have seen the consequences of failing to follow the rules of the road.
 I have represented countless motorists and cyclists who were injured because of someone else’s negligence.
 There is no reason to add to the madness by deviating from the rules of the road.
 When riding a bike throughout Denver, it is incumbent upon us all to ride responsibly.

-If you have any questions, contact our experienced Denver personal injury lawyers by calling 720.863.6904 or emailing us.
-We handle a wide range of cases, including Car Accidents, Bicycle Accidents, Bike Accidents, Motorcycle Collisions, Pedestrian Accidents, Slip and Fall Accidents, Dog Bite Accidents, and any other form of personal injury in Arvada, Aurora, Boulder, Broomfield, Denver, Commerce City, Lakewood, Littleton, Thornton, Westminster, Wheat Ridge, and other parts of metropolitan Denver, Colorado.
+If you have any questions, contact our attorneys today at 720.863.6904 or email us for your free consultation.
+Our lawyers handle a wide range of personal injury cases, including Motor Vehicle Accidents, Bicycle Accidents, Pedestrian Accidents, Slip & Fall Accidents, and Dog Bites & Attacks.
+We service Arvada, Aurora, Boulder, Broomfield, Denver, Commerce City, Lakewood, Littleton, Thornton, Westminster, Wheat Ridge, and other parts of metropolitan Denver, Colorado.